lucaslobao/battleship-udp-java/README.md

 Last but not least, i've used this Java Progressive article for help me on how to build the board: http://www.progressivejava.net/2012/10/Battleship-game-in-Java--How-to-program25.html

 ## Next Work
-I will separate the functions on specialized classes and build a graphic interface.
+I pretend to separate the functions on specialized classes and build a graphic interface.

 Hope it's useful to someone =]